 How to Grill Crawfish

 Yep, you can also grill crawfish.
-If you buy them cooked, just like with already-cooked lobster and crab, it’s only a matter of gently reheating them while they get a little whiff of smoke, but you can also cook live crawfish in a grill basket.
+If you buy them cooked, just like with already-cooked lobster and crab, it’s only a matter of gently reheating them while they get a little whiff of smoke, but you can also cook live crawfish in a grill basket or do it in a cast iron pan.

 Header image courtesy of Tetra Images/Getty Images.